-Many districts are considering pay increases for 2021–2022 that may occur after the start of the school year because they’re contingent on availability of funding—either from student enrollment increases or from passage of a voter-approved tax ratification election (VATRE).
+Many districts are considering pay increases for next year that may occur after the start of the school year because they’re contingent on availability of funding — either from student enrollment increases or from passage of a voter-approval tax rate election (VATRE).

 These pay increases may not hit employee paychecks until November or December, so districts are concerned with how to make sure the increase is allowable.
 To remain compliant, any pay increase should be approved by the board of trustees before the start of the school year as part of the compensation plan.
 For districts with a September 1 fiscal year start, budget adoption and compensation plan approval may occur after school starts but no later than the end of August.

-TASB Model Contracts include language at 6.1 that communicates the educator will be paid “according to the compensation plan adopted by the board each school year.”
+TASB Model Contracts in the HR Library include language at 6.1 that communicates the educator will be paid “according to the compensation plan adopted by the board each school year.”
 No changes are required to contract language to accommodate for a pay increase after the school year begins, as long as the compensation plan provides for an increase.